asyncgui/asyncgui/sphinx/structured-concurrency.rst

 Structured Concurrency
 ======================

-I'm going to talk about APIs related to `structured concurrency`_ here.
+In this section, I'll talk about APIs related to `structured concurrency`_ .
-However, I'm not going to talk about what is structured concurrency nor why it's important, since there is already an `amazing article`_ explaining it.
+However, I won't go into what structured concurrency is or why it matters, since there is already an `amazing article`_ explaining it.